 Jorge is actively involved in the Black Graduate Student Association, the Agricultural & Biological Engineering Graduate Student Association, and his church Acts 2 Fellowship amongst other organizations as well.
 Whenever Jorge is not in lab he enjoys grilling and cooking in general, being outdoors, and traveling to new places.

-Addrita Haque is pursuing her Ph.D. in Environmental and Ecological Engineering at Purdue University.
+Addrita Haque is pursuing her Ph.D. in Sustainability Engineering and Environmental Engineering (SEE, formerly known as Environmental and Ecological Engineering or EEE) at Purdue University.
 She completed her B.S. in Water Resources Engineering from Bangladesh University of Engineering and Technology (BUET) in May 2022 and her M.S. in Civil and Environmental Engineering from Clarkson University in August 2024.
 Currently, Addrita's work focuses working on biofilm detachment within drinking water systems.

 In her free time, Addrita may pick up her canvas and paint a landscape!

-Steph is a Master's student in Environmental and Ecological Engineering (EEE) at Purdue.
-She began doing research in the Whelton lab group as an undergraduate in EEE, where she explored the impacts of thermal degradation of plumbing materials on water quality and collected water samples from houses and creeks in East Palestine, Ohio, after the train derailment and chemical spill.
-During her senior year of her undergraduate studies, Steph began working on a Master's thesis, co-advised by Dr. Whelton and Dr. Proctor.
-Her thesis focuses on water quality in stagnant plumbing systems with a focus on microbial communities and forms of sulfur.
-She also works part-time in the water services group at CDM Smith.
+Steph Heffner is pursuing her M.S. in Environmental and Ecological Engineering (EEE) at Purdue University.
+She received her B.S. in Environmental and Ecological Engineering from Purdue, where she began research in the Whelton Lab studying the impacts of thermal degradation of plumbing materials on water quality and collecting water samples from houses and creeks in East Palestine, Ohio, after the train derailment and chemical spill.
+During her senior year, she began working on her Master’s thesis, co-advised by Dr. Whelton and Dr. Proctor, which focuses on water quality in stagnant plumbing systems with an emphasis on microbial communities and sulfur compounds.
+She also works part-time with the water services group at CDM Smith.

 Madeline Larsen (Grad, MSc Dec 2023)